Dominance of extreme statistics in a prototype many-body Brownian ratchet

-Two-body Brownian ratchets, in which rectification is driven by a single stochastic process (e.g., a single polymerizing filament) have been analyzed extensively \cite{Peskin}.
+Two-body Brownian ratchets, in which rectification is driven by a single stochastic process (e.g., a single polymerizing filament) have been analyzed extensively.
+In particular, the basic problem of a single polymerizing filament growing against a diffusive barrier under load has been solved exactly \cite{Peskin}.
 These model problems have been widely used to discuss and rationalize the behavior of many-body systems that are less tractable but more directly relevant to biological motility (e.g., a collection of polymerizing filaments that push on a diffusing obstacle) \cite{Mogilner1996,Mogilner2003,Schaus, Krawczyk,Kierfeld,Carlsson2003,Weichsel,Plastino,Sekimoto}.
 To do so, extant theories (and many simulations as well) have appealed to approximations that are not generally justified by the underlying chemical kinetics.
 For example, it is commonly assumed that nonequilibrium considerations are important only for the discrete, driven part of the ratcheting process; all other degrees of freedom are imagined to follow adiabatically.
 In this approximation, the fluctuating obstacle is replaced by an effective, steady force acting directly on the discrete elements of the ratchet.
 This assumption of rapid equilibration is explicit in some stochastic models of polymerization ratchets \cite{Mogilner1996,Mogilner2003,Schaus, Krawczyk,Kierfeld}, implicit in some phenomenological models of actin gels \cite{Carlsson2003,Weichsel}, and inherent to continuum models of growing gels \cite{Plastino,Sekimoto}.
 While this effective-force approximation can be justified on thermodynamic grounds when external loads are sufficiently strong to stall the ratchet \cite{Kierfeld}, most biological ratchets operate far from stall conditions.

 In this Letter we develop a different theory of a model $N$-filament polymerization ratchet (see Fig. 1), one that embraces many-body correlations in a fully nonequilibrium dynamics.
 Our analysis shows that the influence on a given filament's growth due to the ratcheting action of its peers does not obey a simple law of large numbers.
 Specifically, a mean field theory which neglects correlated fluctuations in the positions of different filaments does not agree with exact numerical simulations.
 The surprisingly influential correlations neglected by mean field theory emerge from the nonequilibrium nature of obstacle motion, and we find they can be captured by a self-consistent theory for extreme fluctuations within the polymerizing gel.
 In effect, this theory recognizes that the diffusing obstacle interacts only with the instantaneously leading filament, an extreme member of the filament distribution.
 By factorizing a two-point correlation function involving the lead filament, we derive an effective equation of motion that very successfully captures the structure and kinetics of the prototype model.
 The form of this theory, as well as its basic predictions, should be straightforward to generalize for other many-body ratchets.